lucaslouca/Trains/README.md

 ## Implementation

 ## Build
 The project is a Gradle project.
+To build open up your Terminal and fire up the following commands:
 ```shell
 $ cd path/to/Trains
 $ gradle build